Farah Nadir

-Farah Nadir is a Pakistani TV and film actress.
+Farah Nadir is a Pakistani actress.
 She is known for her roles in the dramas Raqs-e-Bismil, Hina Ki Khushboo, Malaal-e-Yaar, Bharosa Pyar Tera, Daldal, Ghisi Piti Mohabbat, and Naqab Zan.

 Career

 She made her debut as an actress in the 1990s on PTV Channel.
 She first did modeling for commercials and advertisements.
 She soon got multiple offers from directors and did three dramas on PTV, which got popular.

 Personal life

 Farah is married and has three children.
-Actress Sana Nadir is her daughter.
+Farah's daughter Sana Nadir is an actress.